Copy the text below and then paste that into your favorite email application.

-Funeral services for Jerry Don Webber, age 66, of Kahoka, MO, will be held Saturday, January 8, 2022, at 10:30 a.m. at St. Paul United Church of Christ in Kahoka with Rev. Dan Moore and Pastor Shawn McAfee officiating.
-Burial will follow at St. Paul 's Cemetery in Kahoka.
-Visitation will be held Friday, January 7, 2022, at the Wilson and Triplett Funeral Home in Kahoka from 5-8 p.m.
-Memorials in Jerry’s name are suggested to Clark County Marching Indians, Clark County Local Cancer Fund, or Industrial Opportunities.
+Funeral services for Jerry Don Webber, age 66, of Kahoka, MO, were held Saturday, January 8, 2022, at 10:30 a.m. at St. Paul United Church of Christ in Kahoka.
+Rev. Dan Moore and Pastor Shawn McAfee officiated.
+Burial followed at St. Paul 's Cemetery in Kahoka.
+A visitation was held Friday, January 7, 2022, at the Wilson and Triplett Funeral Home in Kahoka from 5-8 p.m.
+Memorials in Jerry’s name were suggested to Clark County Marching Indians, Clark County Local Cancer Fund, or Industrial Opportunities.

 Online condolences may be expressed at wilsontriplett.com.